Claudio999222/Linear_Regression_Pytorch/README.md

 - **Loss Function and Optimization**: Explore how to define a loss function (MSE) and optimize model parameters using the gradient descent algorithm.
 - **Practical Examples**: Implement practical examples and tutorials to illustrate the use of linear regression in real-world scenarios.

-## Contents

-- **01_introduction_linear_regression.ipynb**: Introduction to the basic concepts of linear regression.
-- **02_model_creation.ipynb**: Detailed guide on building a linear regression model in PyTorch.
-- **03_parameter_optimization.ipynb**: Deep dive into defining the loss function and optimizing model parameters.
-- **examples/**: A directory containing various practical examples and applications of linear regression.

 ## Getting Started

 1. **Clone the repository**: